 This blood alcohol calculator can not only be used to check the concentration of alcohol in your blood right now, but also to estimate when your blood alcohol content is going to equal 0.
 This is when you’re fully sober again – it might be longer than you imagine!
 This number is presented below your current blood alcohol level.
 Thanks to this function you can find out how much time you need to get a particular amount of alcohol out of your system, and how it varies depending on the type of drinks you consume.

-How BAC affects your behavior
+How BAC affects your behaviour

 It is good to know how exactly a certain concentration of alcohol affects your organism, especially if you’re trying to estimate when it will be okay to drive again.